Namadhu Amma: Background

-J. Jayalalithaa launched the Namadhu MGR Newspaper as the official mouthpiece of the AIADMK in 1988 and Jaya TV as its visual media in 1999.
+J. Jayalalithaa launched the Namadhu MGR Newspaper as the official mouthpiece of the AIADMK on 11 July 1988 and Jaya TV as its visual media in August 1999.
 After the demise of Jayalalithaa, T. T. V. Dhinakaran took control of the Namadhu MGR and Jaya TV which were held by V. K. Sasikala's family.
 So the news related to then ruling AIADMK government were blacked out in their newspaper and Channel.

 Therefore, a new daily newspaper named Namadhu Amma was launched on 24 February 2018 to publish the news of the AIADMK government and the party.
 R. Chandrasekhar became the publisher of the Newspaper.

 Since its inception, Marudu Alaguraj was the editor-in-chief of the magazine from 2018 to 2022.
 He resigned as the editor-in-chief of the newspaper on 29 June 2022 in protest against the single leadership in the party.
 On 6 August 2022, S. Kalyanasundaram became the editor-in-chief of Namadhu Amma newspaper.

+On 21 May 2025, Namadhu Amma was taken control by the rebel faction led by S. P. Velumani and C. V. Shanmugam.
+The EPS faction launch a new counter daily named Porvaal.